Tech-Trailblazers/bp-com-documentation/README.md

 - 🧑‍⚕️ **Assist healthcare providers & responders** during emergencies
 - 🏡 **Help families & communities** stay safe while using or storing products at home

-This is not just documentation—it’s **knowledge designed to protect people and save lives**.
+This is not just documentation it’s **knowledge designed to protect people and save lives**.

 ---